kevin-eapen/Pewlett-Hackard-Analysis/README.md

 __mentorship_titles__ <br>
 ![table](Images/mentorship_titles.png)

 The above table returns counts per title of mentorship-elibile employees when eligibility includes employees born from January 1, 1964 to December 31, 1965.
 This table confirms there is an even spread and consistent ratio of mentors to mentees across all titles.
 This table does provide two interesting insights.
 There are more Staff than Senior Staff in the mentorship eligibility pool, while the inverse is true for the retiring employees.
-Perhaps the mentorshiple-eligble Staff will be ready for promotion to Senior Staff once "silver tsunami" wave hits.
-Such a promotion would not only fill a portion of the expected Senior Staff vacancies, but also provide more mentorship-eligible Senior Staff newly hired Senior Staff.
-Alternatvely, perhaps Senior Staff and Staff should be treated equivalently for the purposes of the mentorship program, since mentorship eligibity by age already factors in an expected level of experience.
+Perhaps the mentorshiple-eligble Staff will be ready for promotion to Senior Staff once the "silver tsunami" wave hits.
+Such a promotion would not only fill a portion of the expected Senior Staff vacancies, but also provide more mentorship-eligible Senior Staff to mentor newly hired Senior Staff.
+Alternatvely, Senior Staff and Staff could be treated equivalently for the purposes of the mentorship program, since mentorship eligibity by age already factors in an expected level of experience.
 Additionally, it is apparent that there are no mentorship-eligible Managers, while 2 Manager vacancies are expected to be filled with new hires.
 Perhaps different mentorship-elibility requirements should be determined for the Manager title, so that the incoming Manager hires are included in the mentorship program.